LBoullosa/TheStandard.PoC.BackgroundWorker/README.md

 # TheStandard.PoC.TheWatchDog
-PoC about BackgroundWorker using The Standard
+PoC about integrating BackgroundWorker having in mind The Standard by Hassan Habib.